-Santa Barbara County reported 111 new COVID-19 cases and one death Thursday.
+Santa Barbara County reported 1,274 new COVID-19 cases Friday.

-The individual resided in Santa Maria, was between 30 and 49 years of age and had underlying medical conditions.
-The death was not associated with a congregate care facility.
+There is also one death to report.
+The individual was between 50-69 years of age and had underlying medical conditions.
+The death was associated with a congregate care site.

-Of the 111 cases, the highest number, 27, was in Santa Maria, according to the county Public Health Department.
-Neighboring Orcutt had seven cases.
+Of the 1,274 new cases, the highest number, 590, was in Santa Maria, according to the Public Health Department.
+Neighboring Orcutt had 67 cases.

-Seventy patients are recovering in county hospitals.
-Another 13 are recovering in intensive care units.
+One hundred twenty-five patients are recovering in county hospitals.
+Another 17 are recovering in intensive care units.

-Of the entire county population (all ages), 67.3% is fully vaccinated.
+Of the entire county population (all ages), 66.2% are fully vaccinated.

 All numbers are provided by the health department.